docker/docs/datacenter/ucp/1.1/install-sandbox.md

 ## About the ucp tool

-To install UCP, you'll use the Docker CLI to pull and run the `docker/ucp` image, which contains a bootstrapper tool, which is designed to make UCP easier to install than many enterprise-grade applications.
+To install UCP, you'll use the Docker CLI to pull and run the `docker/ucp` image, which contains a bootstrapper tool designed to make UCP easier to install than many enterprise-grade applications.
 The `ucp` tool runs `docker run` commands to `install` a UCP controller or `join` a node to a UCP controller.

-The general format of these commands are a `docker run --rm -it docker/ucp` with one or more subcommands, and you'll find them later in this document.
-For the tutorial purposes, we use the `-i` options for "interactive" install mode, but you can run them unattended in production.
+The general format of these commands is `docker run --rm -it docker/ucp` with one or more subcommands, and you'll find them later in this document.
+For this tutorial, we use the `-i` option for "interactive" install mode, but you can run these commands without `-i` (unattended) in production.

 Regardless of how you use the `docker/ucp` tool, the default install supplies default options for both data volumes and the certificate authority (CA).
 In a